capistrano/sshkit/README.md

 #### Output & Log Redaction

 If necessary, redact() can be used on a section of your execute arguments to hide it from both STDOUT and the capistrano.log.
+It does not support an Array or Hash.

 ```ruby
 # Example from capistrano-postgresql gem